 His passionate interest in stringed instruments from around the world led naturally into his World of Strings workshops for children, as well as giving musical talks to adults.
 He’s worked in over 2000 primary schools, performing and making junk instruments with children, and is a founder member and designer of the Utterly Butterly Ukulele Project.
 He also presented a schools’ TV programme on the science of sound for Channel 4.

 Nick first heard the Paraguayan Harp in the 1970s and immediately fell in love with the sound.
-In the late 1980s he went to Paraguay to have some lessons with Lorenzo Leguizamon.
+In the late 1980s he went to Paraguay to have lessons with Lorenzo Leguizamon.
 He discovered the therapeutic effect harp music has on people, and began to create a distinctive musical sound using harp and guitar together in new ways.

 Since composing and recording his first Harp CD, Out of the Woods, he has brought out five more, including Calling up the Dawn, which features music accompanying his recordings of local birdsong.
 He has also made recordings of windharps and four CDs of birdsong